Toby Spence

 Toby Spence (born 22 May 1969, London) is a British tenor active internationally on the concert platform, in the opera house and in recordings across a wide range of classical music.

 Early life and studies

 Spence was born into a musical family that had once owned the London piano manufacturer Squire Pianos.
 His father was a doctor, and his mother a pianist who worked as an archivist at the Royal College of Music.
 She had also been personal assistant to Walter Legge and Yehudi Menuhin, and artists and musicians were regular lunch guests at the family home.
 He was educated at Uppingham School and gained an honours degree in music at New College, Oxford, where he was a choral scholar and his teachers included Edward Higginbottom.
 He continued his vocal studies at the Guildhall School of Music and Drama, where he studied with David Pollard with whom he has continued vocal studies.
+While still a student at Guildhall Spence appeared as Normanno in the Dorset Opera Lucia di Lammermoor in Sherborne in 1993.